 Transactions between the Company's subsidiaries, which are related parties, have been eliminated on consolidation and are not disclosed in this note.
 There are no other related party transactions requiring disclosure.

-Notes to Condensed Consolidated Interim Financial Statements (unaudited) (continued) For the three months ended 31 March 2018 (in thousands of US dollars)
+Notes to Condensed Consolidated Interim Financial Statements (unaudited) (continued) (in thousands of US dollars)

 6 Subsequent events